souffle-lang/souffle-lang.github.io/pages/docs/programs.md

 .output B
 ```
+Note that Souffle requires to declare relations before its use.
+This ensures that the proper use
+of attributes in larger codebases can be checked at compiletime.
 Relation ```A``` has two facts: ```A(1,2).``` and ```A(2,3)```.
 A fact is a rule that holds unconditionally, i.e., a fact is a Horn Clause  ```A(1,2) ⇐ true```.
 Relation ```B``` has two rules, i.e., ```B(x,y) :- A(x,y).``` and ```B(x,y) :- A(x,y), B(y,z).```